flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

     - OFF: Generator is disabled but settings are kept
     - ONCE: The generator will trigger a set of failures only once and go to OFF mode
-    - TAKE OFF: The generator will wait until FLEX or TOGA thrust is set while on the ground to arm itself.
+    - TAKE OFF: The generator will wait until FLEX or TOGA thrust is set while speed is low on the ground to arm itself.
 It will trigger a set of failures only once until another take off event occurs.
     - REPEAT: The generator will trigger a set of failures every time the conditions are met.